A label-switching algorithm for fast core-periphery identification: Abstract

 \section{Abstract}

 Core-periphery (CP) structure is frequently observed in networks where the nodes form two distinct groups: a small, densely interconnected core and a sparse periphery.
 Borgatti and Everett (2000) proposed one of the most popular methods to identify and quantify CP structure by comparing the observed network with an ``ideal'' CP structure.
 While this metric has been widely used, an improved algorithm is still needed.
 In this work, we detail a greedy, label-switching algorithm to identify CP structure that is both fast and accurate.
 By leveraging a mathematical reformulation of the CP metric, our proposed heuristic offers an order-of-magnitude improvement on the number of operations compared to a naive implementation.
-We prove that the algorithm converges to a local minimum while consistently yielding solutions within 90\% of the global optimum on small toy networks.
-On synthetic networks, our algorithm exhibits superior classification accuracies and run-times compared to a popular competing method, and the analysis of real-world networks shows that the proposed method can be nearly 400 times faster than the competition.
+We prove that the algorithm monotonically ascends to a local maximum while consistently yielding solutions within 90\% of the global optimum on small toy networks.
+On synthetic networks, our algorithm exhibits superior classification accuracies and run-times compared to a popular competing method, and on one-real world network, it is 340 times faster.